-Examples of the reasonable steps a council could take are:
+Examples of the steps a council could take are:

-- offering to speak with your landlord to try and allow you to stay in your home or agree some more time so that you can find other accommodation;
+- offering to speak with your landlord to try and allow you to stay in your home or agree some more time so that you can find somewhere else

-- helping you to negotiate with your mortgage lender or to apply for help so that you can continue to meet your mortgage payments (for example, through a Mortgage Rescue Scheme or Support for Mortgage Interest payments);
+- helping you negotiate with your mortgage lender or apply for help so that you can continue to meet your mortgage payments (for example, through a Mortgage Rescue Scheme or Support for Mortgage Interest payments)

-- providing you with, or referring you for, specialist advice about your money and benefits;
+- providing you with, or referring you for, specialist advice about your money, benefits or housing

 - supporting you with applications for Disabled Facilities Grants to help adapt your home.